FritzFlorian/bachelor-thesis-code/reversialphazero/Readme.md

 This test was the first successful run that actually lead to playing strength from the trained ai.
 This can be seen as a 'baseline' for further experiments.
 It was run sequentially without the distributed architecture.
+It runs on the simple 8x8 map and embeds it into an 8x8 input.

 ![simple_8_by_8 average scores](simple_8_by_8/run_final_8_by_8/avg_score.png)

 ## distributed_8_by_8

 The next step was to run the same as the first test but with the distributed architecture.
-In this the 8x8 board is embedded into an 12x12 input to the network.
+In this the 8x8 board is embedded into an 12x12 input for the network.

 ![distributed_8_by_8 average scores](distributed_8_by_8/final-long-running-test/winrate.png)